Dear Prospective Graduate Student,

 The University of Arizona (UA) Graduate College understands that diversity of ideas, perspectives, and approaches is critical to the generation of new knowledge.
 We believe that students from diverse backgrounds bring distinctive life experiences and unique perspectives to scholarly inquiry, scientific problems, and interdisciplinary investigation--all of which are crucial to understanding our world and to resolving issues affecting all of humankind.

-Do not hesitate to contact the UA Graduate College if we may be of assistance.
-Best wishes and welcome to The University of Arizona.
+Let us help support your graduate school aspirations.
+Do not hesitate to contact the UA Graduate College if we may be of assistance in any way.

 Dr. Frans Tax

 Faculty Director, The Office of Graduate Diversity and Inclusion